fallowshades/deploy-telemetri/README.md

 This project is licensed under the MIT License.
 Feel free to use and modify it according to your needs.

 ---

+## Example Applications

+This monorepo structure has been successfully used to build:

+- **[SnipLLM](https://www.snipllm.com/)** - An AI-powered writing tool that transforms your writing with advanced AI.
+No expertise needed: just paste any text, choose your goal, and get perfect results instantly.

+## Further Reading

 For further details on building and setting up this monorepo, check out the original tutorial on [The Halftime Code](https://www.thehalftimecode.com/building-a-full-stack-monorepo-with-turbopack-biome-next-js-express-js-tailwind-css-and-shadcn/).